 There are six regular manifest trains a day, a weekly train to Drake and a three day a week long distance local.
 Following the symbol is the rough schedule time when the train is scheduled through Clovis (C), Gallup (G), Flagstaff (F) and arrive at Barstow (B).
-With some manifest trains running up to 24 hours late, the only way to tell them apart is by observing the freight cars that are in each train.
+With some manifest trains running over 24 hours late, the only way to tell them apart is by observing the freight cars that are in each train.
 Ted Ferkenhoff supplied some information for this report.
+Average late times were calculated with January 2019 data.
+Revised 2-7-2019.

 Origin and destination codes used in this section: